MOVzeroOne/Lorenz-system/README.md

 # Lorenz-system
 ![](lorenz_attractor.gif)

-Small change in initial position results in big change in final position.
-As shown below.
+Small change in initial position results in big change in final position, this is shown below.
 ![](delay.JPG)